Cybersecurity

 Train Your Employees

-Human error is a leading cause of security breaches.
+Human error is responsible for 95% of cybersecurity breaches (World Economic Forum).
 Regular security awareness training helps employees recognize threats such as phishing, social engineering, and unsafe browsing habits.

 Building a Cybersecurity Plan